Does this test have other names?

 Major surgery (for example, hip surgery) or injury (for example, a broken leg)

-Not being able to move for long periods of time (for example, from being in the hospital, or
+Not being able to move for long periods of time (for instance, from being in the hospital, or

 taking long trips by plane or car)